Altcoins Are Better Than Bitcoin

 The “better than” framing is not wrong because Bitcoin always wins.
 It is wrong because it assumes a single dimension on which winning is measured.

-If you want a programmable platform capable of running applications, issuing tokens, and settling transactions at high throughput, altcoins were built for that.
-Some of them do it well.
-The engineering is real.
+If you want a programmable platform capable of running applications, issuing tokens, and settling transactions at high throughput, that is what altcoins are built for.
+Some of them do it well, and the engineering is real.

 If you want a monetary network with no controlling authority, a supply cap that has held for more than fifteen years without a governance vote, and security backed by more accumulated computational work than any network in history, the field narrows considerably.

-Put simply: what you value determines what “better” means.
+What you value determines what “better” means.
 Bitcoin makes a specific set of trade-offs to achieve a specific set of properties.
-Altcoins make different trade-offs to achieve different properties.
+Altcoins make a different set to achieve different ones.
 Calling one better than the other requires first agreeing on what you are trying to do with money, and that is a question most comparisons skip entirely.

 What do you need money to do?
 It is worth sitting with that before the comparison.
 If why Bitcoin has value is still an open question for you, that is the right place to start.